mdshehata80/Newcareer/README.md

 This project is configured for Firebase App Hosting.
 Deployments are triggered automatically when you push to the `main` branch of your connected GitHub repository.

 **Before your first deployment**, you must manually grant your backend permission to access your Google AI API Key.
+This only needs to be done once for each new backend.

 1.  **Create a secret in Secret Manager:**
     *   In your Google Cloud project, go to Secret Manager.